hertze/FinishingTouches/README.md

 The keyword set for a specific aspect ratio must be unique to one capsule, so there can be only one match.

 The item `"target_size"` is optional.
 If it's present in a capsule, the image will be resized to the target size when the capsule is matched.
 I suggest using it in capsules that run actions that need images of specific dimensions.
+Resizing is done before any action is executed.

 This is a real example of a capsule: